Ebenezer22-AI/Eduwave-University/README.md

 </div>

-# Run and deploy your AI Studio app
+# Description of the app

-This contains everything you need to run your app locally.
+This app is called Eduwave-University.
+It is an educational app that helps university students study on their own with the help of AI tutors.
+It is an amazing app in the eudcational sector.

-View your app in AI Studio: https://ai.studio/apps/61bcd4fe-8a3a-41a2-82ec-bc9054f262ab
+## Features of the app

-## Run Locally
+The app has features like Dashboard, AI Tutors, Profile, Daily problems, Setting, Quiz and Schedule

 **Prerequisites:**  Node.js